Mushrooms

 2688 512 oak bracket

-The weeping oak bracket is a parasitic fungi that consumes lignon or wood.
+The weeping oak bracket is a parasitic fungi that consumes wood.
 It causes white rot.
 There is a wikipedia entry on white rot thats pretty dense.
 Some mushrooms grow on non living things, some grow with other organisms to better the lives of each other and there are some that grow like vampires on their hosts.
-But now is not the time to confront the Real.
 Oak bracket is firmly attached to whatever its growing on.
 Where its not wet with this mysterious amber fluid thats pooling on top of it, its strangely soft and fuzzy like fabric or moss on top of a rock.
 They grow at the base of trees and can get pretty big.

 3024 x 4032 amanita vaginata